ngneat/forms-manager/README.md

 ## Using FormArray Controls

-When working with a `FormArray`, it's required to pass a factory function that tells how to create the controls inside the array.
+When working with a `FormArray`, it's required to pass a `factory` function that instruct how to create the `controls` inside the `FormArray`.
 For example:

 ```ts
 import { NgFormsManager } from '@ngneat/forms-manager';